How to Plan Your Retirement Income

 Person using a calculator on a table with graphs and a laptop

-While there are approaches to minimizing taxes, the government will collect their tax at some point.
-When formulating a plan for retirement income, you should always remember to factor in the tax that will need to be paid.
+Inevitably, the government will collect taxes at some point, but there are approaches to minimizing your tax bill.
+Remember to factor in the tax that will need to be paid when formulating your retirement income plan.
 You may be underestimating your retirement income needs if you aren’t factoring in the tax implications of your approach.
-Consulting a tax expert can help.
+A tax expert can help if you’re unsure.

 Choose the Right Asset Allocation

-Similar to how different account types can impact retirement income, the types of investments you hold can impact your funds during retirement because they each have their own benefits and risks.
-We believe your asset allocation (mix of stocks, bonds, cash and other securities) is one of the most important choices an investor can make.
+The types of investments you hold can also impact your funds during retirement because they each have their own benefits and risks.
+We believe your asset allocation (mix of stocks, bonds, cash and other securities) is one of the most important investing choices you can make.
 Having the right asset allocation may ultimately make the difference between having the income you need to serve your retirement goals and running out when you need it most.

 Image of a screen with stock market ticker symbols with a black background